cloudcreativity/ddd-modules/docs/guide/application/queries.md

 See the [Results chapter for information on using this object.](../toolkit/results)

 Unlike command results, query results can contain complex data structures as their return value.
-It is best to define these data structures - which is why our recommended pattern is to return [read models.](#read-models)
+It is best to define these data structures - which is why our recommended pattern is to return [read models.](#read-models) Values returned are placed in the `Api\Output` namespace to make it clear that these are values that can be returned by the module.

 ## Query Bus